 Stacey Vankuiken, LPN, PHN, NCPT

-Stacey Vankuiken is a Licensed Practical Nurse (LPN) and Public Health Nurse with nearly 18 years of experience in the healthcare field.
-Based in Great Falls, Montana, she currently serves at the Cascade City-County Health Department, where she provides immunization services, conducts daycare compliance reviews, and performs phlebotomy as a National Certified Phlebotomy Technician.
+Stacey Vankuiken is a Licensed Practical Nurse (LPN) and Public Health Nurse based in Great Falls, Montana, with nearly 18 years of experience in healthcare.
+She currently serves at the Cascade City-County Health Department (CCHD), providing immunization services, conducting daycare compliance reviews, performing phlebotomy as a National Certified Phlebotomy Technician, and assisting with the Public Health Emergency Preparedness (PHEP) program.
 Her career reflects a deep commitment to patient care, community health, and ensuring access to essential services for individuals and families across diverse populations.

-Stacey’s journey into healthcare began early, influenced by a strong family legacy in the medical field, including a grandfather who was a mortician, a father who served as an EMT, and a grandmother who was a trained nurse.
-She began her career as a Certified Nursing Assistant and EMT before earning her LPN degree from Great Falls College MSU in 2008.
-Over the years, she has built a well-rounded clinical background, working in family medicine, OB/GYN, oncology, and endocrinology.
-She spent over a decade working alongside a physician in family medicine before expanding her experience into specialty care and eventually transitioning into public health in 2019.
+Stacey’s journey into healthcare was inspired by her family’s legacy in medicine, including a grandfather who was a mortician, a father who served as an EMT, a grandmother who was a trained nurse, and a great-grandfather who was a dentist.
+She began her professional path as a Certified Nursing Assistant and EMT before earning her LPN degree from Great Falls College MSU in 2008.
+Over the years, she has gained a well-rounded clinical background, working in family medicine, OB/GYN, oncology, and endocrinology.
+Her extensive experience includes over a decade supporting a physician in family medicine before expanding into specialty care and ultimately transitioning to public health in 2019.

-Now firmly rooted in public health, Stacey has found her passion in serving underserved and vulnerable populations.
-She is dedicated to improving access to care, particularly for individuals who face financial or systemic barriers to healthcare services.
-Known for her compassion and hands-on approach, she takes pride in making a meaningful difference in her community.
-Recognized as Employee of the Quarter in 2025, Stacey continues to be driven by her mission to support, educate, and advocate for those in need, while aspiring to further her education in public health in the future.
+Now fully immersed in public health, Stacey is passionate about serving underserved and vulnerable populations.
+She is dedicated to improving access to care for individuals facing financial or systemic barriers and is known for her compassionate, hands-on approach.
+Recognized as Employee of the Quarter in 2025, she continues to advocate, educate, and support her community while aspiring to further her education in public health to enhance her impact even more.

 • Great Falls College MSU